 Our brains and nervous systems function on a use it or lose it basis.

 Excessive screen time can cause the visual system to become overstimulated.
-It’s constant input for the eyes at rapid speeds.
+It’s constant input for the eyes at very rapid speeds.
 Too much input for one area of the brain can create imbalances.

-Puzzle App vs. a Wooden Puzzle
+Skill Development Example: Visual Perceptual Skill Development on a Puzzle App vs. Using a Wooden Puzzle

 Scenario One: A child is playing a visual perceptual puzzle game on a small screen, gently sliding a finger across the screen to approximately match a shape to its outline.
 The app is built for child success, so accuracy does not have to be perfect.
 The child slides the shape around the screen and when it gets close to the proper outline, it magically slides in.
 Immediate feedback is given.
+The brain does not have to think or problem-solve as much.

 Scenario Two: A child is holding a wooden shape with the tips of the fingers.
 The arm is suspended against gravity in the air as the eyes scan the large puzzle board to find the match.
 The match is located visually.
-The child’s shoulder remains stable as the forearm, wrist and fingertips turn and rotate and work together in order to get the shape to fit accurately.
+The child’s core and shoulder remain stable as the forearm, wrist and fingertips turn and rotate and work together in order to get the shape to fit accurately.
 The child carefully uses precise movements, motor feedback and problem solving to properly place the puzzle piece.

 What a big difference!
 You can see which scenario is firing more parts of the brain.
-(Without the damaging blue light, radiation, and excess stimulation from the screen.)
+(Without the damaging blue light, radiation, and excess visual stimulation from the screen.)

 Add this to scenario two: the child finds an incorrect puzzle match at first.
 The child has to figure out that the shape won’t fit after multiple trials and has to scan the puzzle for another match.

-The added movements and work for the brain will strengthen memory when the correct match is found.
+The added movements and work for the brain will strengthen memory and learning when the correct match is found.
 The child will be rewarded with success internally.
 Not from an app that quickly rewarded an approximate match.

-Improve Visual Skills with Screen Time Alternative Activities
+Improve Visual Skills with Screen Time Alternatives

 Movement play and independent exploration helps depth perception develop in children.
-In addition, playing with moving objects such as a ball, cars, balloons, bubbles, or bean bags, helps with visual tracking skills
+In addition, playing with moving objects such as a ball, cars, balloons, bubbles, or bean bags, helps with visual tracking skills.

 Development of visual-perceptual skills occurs during hands on play.
 Building with structures, completing puzzles, playing card games and playing board games support visual perceptual skills that kids need for learning.
+These skills continue to develop through the elementary years.

-Gross motor play, fine motor play and manipulating toys and objects teaches children about an object’s form, size, shape, and position.
+Gross motor play, fine motor play, and manipulating toys and objects teaches children about an object’s form, size, shape, and position.
 It also teaches them about distance and depth perception.

 We are all human beings.
 We’re meant to connect with other people.

 Children, especially, need the emotional connection with a caregiver or an adult or a teacher.
-They need to know they are important, loved and valued.
+They need to know they are important, loved, and valued.

 This helps with feelings of self-worth and security.
 Parenting and teaching face to face with less screen time allows us to give genuine and quality feedback to our children.

 Several studies in pediatric journals around the globe have discussed correlations of screen use with depression and anxiety in children (as well as sleep problems and obesity.)
+One in particular from the American Psychological Association, shares the vicious circle of screen use and emotional problems in kids.

 As adults, we need to be good role models at home and in school.